HaloUnity/Halo.Common/README.md

 # Halo.Common
-Project contains code common to client and server.
+Project for shared code common to client and server.